 - The Infant Nutrition Council represents the interests of the infant formula industry in Australia and New Zealand which advocates optimal nutrition for all infants.
 Its membership is made up of traditional multinational companies; well established local companies; formula manufacturers; and ingredient manufacturers and suppliers;

 - The Infant Nutrition Council’s objective is to improve infant nutrition by supporting the public health goals for the protection and promotion of breastfeeding and, when needed, infant formula as the only suitable alternative.

-- The 4th Feeding the Future conference will be held in Wellington, New Zealand.
+- The 4th Feeding the Future conference will be held between 17-19 October 2022 in Wellington, New Zealand.
 The conference, and all social events will be held at the Museum of New Zealand Te Papa Tongarewa.

 - The conference brings together first-class local and international industry experts who will share their knowledge and experience on a comprehensive range of topical issues.

 - If you are directly or indirectly involved in the manufacture or marketing of infant formula in Australia and/or New Zealand you can apply for membership of the Infant Nutrition Council.